 But for someone like me with little-to-no gadget savvy-ness, the installation of said thermostat had me a little worried.
 C wires?
 Remote sensors?
 Not my cup of tea.
 (Thankfully I found some walkthrough videos on the internet, which helped immensely.)

-Hot tip: You could be eligible to score a free TP-Link smartplug simply for signing up to be an OhmConnect user.
-As an OhmConnect user, you’ll get sent notifications once per week which alert you to times when the electricity grid is stressed and then pays you if you reduce your energy usage during that time.
+Hot tip: You could be eligible to score a free TP-Link smart plug simply for signing up to be an OhmConnect user.
+As an OhmConnect member, you’ll get sent notifications once per week which alert you to times when the electricity grid is stressed and then pays you if you reduce your energy usage during that time.

 To make sure I was getting the best bang for my buck with the smart plug, I picked the brain of my coworker Scott, who is the most smart-home savvy person I know.
 His tips included: